austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Applied to more jobs, learned about how the internet works

 **Thoughts**: There isn't much of January left, and I still want to overhaul jobSort() and StockIT by the end of the month.
 I'll have to see how that goes...

+### Day 246: January 29, 2018

+**Today's Progress**: Removed stack overflow and github from jobsort, started modularizing StockIT

+**Thoughts**: Was very productive today.
+Unfortunately the work I was doing takes a lot of work to make a little progress.
+I need to find a way to minimize the number of geocode API calls I do with hn-scraper-bot because I am reaching my daily API limit.
+Also, need to find a way to get an SSL cert for stockit, so that i can add usernames and passwords.
+Can't wait until I'm done making a global leaderboard!